Tumarada-Raj/MDDL_Proj/README.md

 -The training details along with tensorboard logs were present in  MDDL_proj.ipnyb file -For tensorboard the following runs are the final(base_modlt,k=10/train, base_modlptw,k=10/train, base_modlns,k=10/train, base_modlt,k=10/test, base_modlptw,k=10/test, base_modlns,k=10/test)
--Attaching the report which briefs about paper and its results -Not submitting the dataset as it is roughly around 3 GB if necessary can be downloaded from the below link
+-Attaching the report which briefs about paper and its results

 ## Dataset